onap/vnfrqts-requirements/docs/Chapter8.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-R-77707 The VNF provider **MUST** include a Manifest File that
+R-77707 The xNF provider **MUST** include a Manifest File that
-contains a list of all the components in the VNF package.
+contains a list of all the components in the xNF package.

 R-66070 The xNF Package **MUST** include xNF Identification Data to
 uniquely identify the resource for a given xNF provider.
 The identification